Tooth fragment testing OK’d in Colorado missing woman case

 Kenney is cooperating with prosecutors as part of a plea agreement in which she pleaded guilty to evidence tampering for moving Berreth’s cellphone after she disappeared.

-She faces up to three years in prison but prosecutors have said Kenney will not be sentenced until all trials related to Berreth’s disappearance are completed.
+She faces up to three years in prison.
+But prosecutors have said Kenney will not be sentenced until all trials related to Berreth’s disappearance are completed.

 Prosecutors’ evidence includes cellphone tower data, suggesting Berreth’s phone was always in the possession of either Frazee or Kenney after Nov.
 22, the date Frazee told police he last saw her.